FlorianHeinrichs/eeg_eye_tracking/README.md

 The dataset used in this project is available on [Zenodo](https://zenodo.org/records/14860668) and can be accessed using the following DOI: [DOI link](https://doi.org/10.5281/zenodo.14860668).

-> **Note**: A detailed data descriptor will be published in the future to
-> provide comprehensive information about the dataset, its variables, and how it
+A detailed data descriptor with comprehensive information about the dataset, its variables, and how it can be used can be found on [arXiv](https://arxiv.org/abs/2503.14322).
-> can be used.

 ## Project Structure